Kimmy Dora: Kambal sa Kiyeme: Plot

-Kimmy and Dora GoDongHae are identical twin daughters of wealthy businessman Luisito GoDongHae.
+Kimmy and Dora Go Dong Hae are identical twin daughters of wealthy businessman Luisito GoDongHae.
 Kimmy is a sharp, high-ranking employee in her father's company with a fiery personality, while Dora is sweet, naïve, and not very bright.
 On a trip, Dora adopts a stray dog named Mikky, which annoys Kimmy.
 When Kimmy learns that Johnson, an employee she likes, has feelings for Dora, she becomes jealous and, out of spite, abandons Mikky in a remote area.
 This leads to a heated argument between the sisters that turns physical, causing their father, Luisito, to suffer a heart attack.

 While recovering in the hospital, Luisito decides to give Dora majority ownership of the company in his will, thinking Kimmy can manage on her own.
 Feeling this is unfair, Kimmy consults with her lawyer, Harris, and, in a fit of anger, unintentionally orders a contract killing on Dora while shouting at her maid to kill a cockroach.

 At their father’s birthday party, Kimmy locks Dora in the bathroom and disguises herself as her twin to meet with Johnson.
 However, three men hired by Harris mistake Kimmy for Dora, kidnap her, and take her to the countryside.

 Kimmy escapes and is taken in by a local farmer named Barry, where she bonds with him and the locals, developing feelings for Barry.
 Meanwhile, to keep the company running and avoid upsetting Luisito further, Johnson trains Dora to impersonate Kimmy.
 Although Dora struggles at first, she eventually becomes a convincing stand-in for her sister.

 After a successful press conference, Luisito overhears Johnson and Dora and discovers their ruse.
 He alerts the police, leading to Harris's arrest.
 Kimmy, saying goodbye to Barry, boards a bus to return home but narrowly escapes the kidnappers once more, and they are eventually arrested by the police.

 Upon discovering that Dora is impersonating her, Kimmy rushes to the company building and confronts Dora, accusing her of having her kidnapped.
 The argument escalates into a fight that leads them to the roof, where police arrive to arrest Kimmy but are confused by the twins wearing identical outfits.
 Both sisters claim to be Dora, insisting the other is Kimmy.
 Luisito arrives and explains Harris's misunderstanding, causing Kimmy to finally surrender.

 The issue is resolved with Harris and the kidnappers going to jail.
 Back at the office, Luisito tells Kimmy he plans to move to the United States with Dora and expresses his appreciation for everything Kimmy has done for the company.
 While reflecting on her own, Kimmy finds Mikky and takes him home.
 She then apologizes to Dora, and the two reconcile.
 In the end, Dora and Luisito decide not to move after all.